-

 The Detailed Analysis includes a discussion of the major elements in the taxation of domestic and foreign corporations.
 Because of the importance of the role of permanent establishments in determining resident taxability of a foreign firm in both domestic law and in the tax treaties, they are discussed at considerable length separately.

 The domestic and tax treaty aspects of the Withholding Income Tax are also discussed in detail because of the extensive amount of business that is conducted with Japan on a nonresident basis.
-The full text of the U.S.-Japan Income Tax Treaty is included in the Worksheets together with all of the principal forms used to claim tax exemption or a reduced rate of tax based on the treaties.
+All of the principal forms used to claim a tax exemption or a reduced rate of tax based on the U.S.-Japan Income Tax Treaty are found in the Worksheets.

 Separate chapters deal with the taxation of individuals resident in Japan and inheritance and gift taxation.
 The Worksheets include further material to assist individuals in understanding the taxation of a foreigner resident in Japan.

-This Portfolio may be cited as Takagi, 7200 T.M., Business Operations in Japan.
+This Portfolio may be cited as Minami, 7200-2nd T.M., Business Operations in Japan.

 Table of Contents